unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 The wall is an object made of stone that can be damaged and thus breached.
 Each panel has AC 15 and 30 hit points per inch of thickness.
 Reducing a panel to 0 hit points destroys it and might cause connected panels to collapse at the GM's discretion.

-If you maintain your concentration on this tek skill for its whole duration, the wall becomes permanent and can't be ditek skilled.
+If you maintain your concentration on this tek skill for its whole duration, the wall becomes permanent and can't be despelled.
 Otherwise, the wall disappears when the tek skill ends.

 ##### Wall of Thorns